-Financial spread betting has experienced something of an explosion in recent years, fuelled in no small part by the extensive efforts of the large online brokers and a growing prevalence of high-speed internet connections with financially and technologically savvy owners.
+Financial spread betting has experienced something of an explosion, fuelled in no small part by the extensive efforts of the large online brokers and a growing prevalence of high-speed internet connections with financially and technologically savvy owners.
 Its popularity has seen unprecedented growth as far as trading innovations go, and from an elitist, secret, niche investment method spread betting has grown to become one of the most prominent ways the UK public accesses the world markets.
 But what exactly is it about spread betting that has made it such a popular medium for trading?

 Spread betting is, unlike long-term stock investing, an exciting, short-term investment method, where traders see results as they happen.
 Taking place over a micro-scale in investment terms, spread betting allows traders to win (and lose) in just one day, hour, or even minute, depending on how fast-paced you like your trading.